mciach/masserstein/README.md

 git clone https://github.com/mciach/wassersteinms.git
 ```

+This will create a folder `wassersteinms` in your current working directory.
+The folder contains the programs and some example data.

 # Usage

 This repository contains two programs: WSDist.py and WSDeconvolve.py.
 At this moment, both programs are commandline applications, and no graphical interface is provided.
 Example data for both programs is availiable in the `examples` folder.